michaeldoody/whisker_control/README.md

 # Run whisker
 ./whisker
 ```
 4. The actuator will automatically move to its starting position closest to the oven.
 Cut a length of 3D printing filament ~500 mm long.
 Feed the filament through the front of the oven so that one end of the filament is exposed at either end of the oven.
 Clip one end of the filament to the metal binder clip.
 Allow ~1 cm between between the oven exit and the binder clip.
-Secure the other end with a vice that is attached to the table.
+Secure the other end with a vise that is attached to the table.

 ![Setup Phase](media/setup_phase.gif)